-All students who have been admitted to the International Economics and Finance program must demonstrate competence in quantitative methods by passing a preliminary course in mathematical economics.
-The course will review some of the mathematics and statistics used in graduate economics courses.
-Course material will be provided both in class and on the web during the last two weeks of August and the first week of September.
+All students who have been admitted into a Graduate Economics (MA, PhD) program must demonstrate competence in quantitative methods by passing a preliminary course in mathematical economics.
+Course material will be provided both in class and on the web during the last two weeks of August.
 Attendance is highly recommended but not compulsory.
-This is a pass/fail, non-credit course for which there will be an exam during the first month of studies in the program.
-Students who fail the course can rewrite the exam before the end of the first term.
-Students who fail on their second attempt will be asked to withdraw from the program.
+This is a pass/fail, non-credit course for which there will be an exam before the official start of the Fall term.
+Students who fail the first attempt must rewrite the exam by October 31st of that year.
+Non-attendance to the final exam is also counted as a Fail.
+If the student fails the second attempt or is unable to rewrite the exam by October 31st, the mark from their first attempt (Fail) will be considered their final grade, and they will be asked to withdraw from the program.
 Non-credit.
 Pass/Fail